A trek along Cape West Coast, South Africa, delivers scenic locations, cultural diversity, and culinary experiences found nowhere else in the world.

 After that, you can take a leisurely hike along the shelly beach while the mussels crackle under your feet.
 On a hot African day, the Arctic currents bring ice cold water right to your feet.

-The West Coast is a magical part of South Africa, affectionately known as the Rainbow Nation for its cultural diversity.
-No matter whether you plan to hike every mountain, explore every location, or taste every exotic dish, this vibrant country delivers in abundance.
+The Cape West Coast is a magical part of South Africa, affectionately known as the Rainbow Nation for its cultural diversity.
+No matter whether you plan to hike every mountain, explore every location, or taste every exotic dish, South Africa delivers in abundance.

 We Would Love to Hear From You